 - Data gathering, data organizing, and coordination are required for this process, which is very time-consuming.
 Also, substantial input from the marketing and sales team is required, making it a resource-intensive process.

-This has been a guide to Financial Forecasting and its Meaning.
-Here we discuss how to do financial forecasting along with examples, importance, and benefits.
+This has been a guide to what is Financial Forecasting.
+Here we explain its examples, importance, and advantages, and compared it with financial modeling.
 You can learn more about from the following articles –